In Brief

 In the worst cases, institutions lose solvency before completing a partnership and have no option but to close.
 In other cases, institutions fail to appreciate the runway required to bring along key constituents, such as the board of trustees, and ultimately succumb to resistance that could have been overcome with more prompt action.

-Time is of the essence for the 800 institutions that serve 1.8 million students and steward $152 billion in endowment assets — and their potential partners.
+Time is of the essence for the more than 800 institutions that serve 1.5 million students and steward $58 billion in endowment assets — and their potential partners.
 Leaders who invest in navigating the emerging marketplace for partnerships will have rare access to transformational opportunities.
 And the more leaders that do so, the better off our students will be.